 In the meantime, Trevor St. John was playing Todd Manning on One Life to Live, but in a daring move, the writers decided for the last few months of the show to bring back the original Todd Manning -– but not as a replacement!
 The question for the characters of Llanview would be, which one is the real Todd and which one is the phony?
 When the two men had matching DNA, the problem grew deeper, and kept viewers on the edge of their seats.

-Though some viewers aren’t altogether comfortable with characters from OLTL now being part of the General Hospital landscape, Howarth has done a terrific and often hilarious job in his dealings with Heather Webber (his cell phone announces her as “Crazy Calling”) and Carly Jacks, and spars well with Johnny Zacchara.
+As Todd, Howarth did a terrific and often hilarious job in his dealings with Heather Webber (his cell phone announces her as “Crazy Calling”) and Carly Jacks, and spars well with Johnny Zacchara.
 When Spinelli yelled out “J’accuse!” on a recent episode, Todd sputters, "I’ve been j’accused all over the place!”

 Roger Howarth on the Home Front